m-bock/purescript-transit/README.md

 <!-- PD_END -->

-As you can see the type of the update function is exactly the same as the type of the update function we wrote in the classic approach.
-The most interesting part here is what would _not_ compile:
+Notice that the type signature is identical to the classic approach—`State -> Msg -> State`.
+The difference is that the compiler now enforces correctness at compile time.

+### Compile-Time Safety

+The type system ensures that your implementation matches the specification.
+The following will **not** compile:

 - 🔴 Missing a match line for a state transition
 - 🔴 Matching on illegal state/message combinations
 - 🔴 Returning illegal states
 - 🔴 Misspelled names of states and messages

+Conversely, the compiler guarantees:

 - 🟢 All matches are covered
 - 🟢 Each match is on the correct state/message combination
 - 🟢 Each match returns the correct state
-- 🟢 All symbols (type level strings) are spelled correctly
+- 🟢 All symbols (type-level strings) are spelled correctly

-Later we see how to generate the state diagram from the spec.
+Later we'll see how to generate the state diagram directly from the spec, ensuring it always stays in sync with the code.

 ## Example2: Door with Lock